sefffal/PairPlots.jl/docs/src/guide.md

 ```

 !!! note
-    A tuple or list of vizualization types is required, even if you just want one.
+    A tuple or list of visualization types is required, even if you just want one.
 Make sure to include the comma in these examples.

 Or, a histogram with hexagonal binning:
 ```@example 1